dgroomes/llm-api-playground/README.md

 * [ ] Consider using the OpenAI CLI (a Python package).
 Using the API directly from Insomnia is always a good start but if I want to "if-this-then-that" then I need to reach for a program.
 UPDATE: LangChain is the way to go for if-this-then-that code beyond "hello world" examples, and LangChain has all sorts of well-thought out "chains" of AI-based automation.
+* [ ] SKIP (I'm using the CodeGPT plugin) Intellij plugin.
+While the ChatGPT UI is overall excellent and I get lots of usage out of it, really want a chat experience lets me use much larger contexts than the ChatGPT UI.
+I've looked at open source options and some are quite good, but those are also implemented in a thick stack including Next.js, TypeScript, TailwindCSS, etc. These technologies are perfectly good, but I need something that I can hack on, and unfortunately I don't have enough time to maintain an understanding of these technologies and the exact codebase of one of these open source projects (at least, I can't do that without LLM superpowers).
+For me, I was thinking of doing htmx + Thymeleaf, but then I realized that I want an enhanced LLM chat experience exclusively for doing development work.
+And I know how to do an Intellij plugin.
+And Intellij has a file explorer which can act as "chat history" and Intellij is a code editor.
+And Intellij has syntax highlighting.
+What other features would I even need?
+It's perfect.

 ## Reference